 - By specifying the equatorial coordinates (RA and DEC) of the target;

-- By specifying a positional offset from another target; or
+- By specifying a positional offset from another target.

-If you specify the target position directly in terms of equatorial coordinates (as opposed to specifying an offset or a region), then the right ascension and declination <values> must be provided:
+If you specify the target position directly in terms of equatorial coordinates (as opposed to specifying an offset), then the right ascension and declination <values> must be provided:

 |RA: <value>||DEC: <value>|